BRCAChallenge/brca-exchange/pipeline/pipeline_running/README.md

 New data releases should ideally be generated on a dedicated pipeline machine.
 Although it could be run on any other machine in principle, some sources (e.g. LOVD) are only available from the pipeline machine.

-### Credentials:
+### Credentials

-Credentials can be passed into the container by mounting an appropriate file.
-Currently, the file should contain the following:
+Some early stages of the pipeline new some credentials to download data.
+These can be passed into the container by mounting an appropriate file.
+Also note, that some data sets are only available via the pipeline machine.
+However, later stages of the pipeline don't need any and some dummy file could be created.

+Currently, that a credential files should contain the following:

 ```
 [RunAll]